LiorHai24/Theatre_Homework/Instructions.md

 About Me
-Hi, I'm Lior, a 27-year-old software developer passionate about building scalable and efficient systems, exited to show you the project i worked on with my bonuses, now including hooks for ai agent testing :)
+Hi, I'm Lior, a 27-year-old software developer passionate about building scalable and efficient systems, exited to show you the project i worked on with my bonuses, now including hooks for ai agent testing and another one :)

 # Popcorn Palace - Movie Theater Booking System